Help Aleteia continue its mission by making a tax-deductible donation. In this way, Aleteia's future will be yours as well.

 For many who know him, though, it's the tapestries he weaves in people's lives that matter.

-Dr. Lourdes Scheerer, an Ob-Gyn in a local hospital whose family is in St. Brendan’s parish, found that Father Rodriguez “has a special way” of encouraging men to participate in the work of the Church.
+Dr. Lourdes Scheerer, an Ob-Gyn in a local hospital whose family is in St. Brendan's parish, found that Rodriguez "has a special way" of encouraging men to participate in the work of the Church.

-“Through the years, several men who have come to weekday Masses at St. Brendan have served as a lector or altar server in his Masses.
-I cannot imagine these men doing these tasks otherwise,” she said.
-“They seem to do it first reluctantly, then they do it faithfully.
-Soon, they accompany Father Rodriguez in his visits to the sick and homebound.
-It is easy to get us women to do work for the Church, so to inspire these men to do this work is truly unique.”
+"Through the years, several men who have come to weekday Masses at St. Brendan have served as a lector or altar server in his Masses.
+I cannot imagine these men doing these tasks otherwise," she said.
+"They seem to do it first reluctantly, then they do it faithfully.
+Soon, they accompany Fr.
+Rodriguez in his visits to the sick and homebound.
+It is easy to get us women to do work for the Church, so to inspire these men to do this work is truly unique."

 Msgr.
-Michael Padazinski, administrator of St. Brendan’s, said that though Father Rodriguez is independent and keeps a low profile, he is a “very faithful priest.”
+Michael Padazinski, administrator of St. Brendan's, said that though Rodriguez is independent and keeps a low profile, he is a "very faithful priest."

-The Cuban-American celebrates daily Mass at the Monastery of Perpetual Adoration in San Francisco’s Haight Ashbury section.
+The Cuban-American celebrates daily Mass at the Monastery of Perpetual Adoration in San Francisco's Haight Ashbury section.
 The convent was founded in 1928 by nuns fleeing the Mexican persecution of the Church.
-Though he’s never tasted any of the tamales the sisters sell to support themselves, Father Rodriguez no doubt feels a kindred spirit with religious who fled a situation similar to what he escaped in Cuba.
+Though he's never tasted any of the tamales the sisters sell to support themselves, Rodriguez no doubt feels a kindred spirit with religious who fled a situation similar to what he escaped in Cuba.

-Asked about the recent normalization of relations between the US and Cuba, the priest says, “Well, it’s politics and diplomacy.
+Asked about the recent normalization of relations between the US and Cuba, the priest says, "Well, it’s politics and diplomacy.
 Will it affect the Cuban people in the near future?
 No, it won’t.
-This idea of filtering down the richness and things coming along with that—in my opinion, not in the near future, because it’s the same head controlling, and it won’t make that much difference for the general population.
-Just about everybody is poor, unless you are a member of the inner circle.”
+This idea of filtering down the richness and things coming along with that — in my opinion, not in the near future, because it’s the same head controlling, and it won’t make that much difference for the general population.
+Just about everybody is poor, unless you are a member of the inner circle."

 Freedom of religion has improved, though, he says.